|

 the itineraries?

-always designed the itineraries as to how I would want to
+always designed the itineraries as to how we would want

-do it again myself.
-After having spent over 30 years travelling,
+to do it again ourselves.
+After having spent over 50 years

-I feel I know exactly what there is to see and how long
+travelling we feel we know exactly what there is to see

 Q What will the